jimjibone/robotarm/slides.md

 Both the RGB and Depth images are structured in this way.
 It is also possible to get the depth data in millimetre units.

+Using the Kinect's built in calibration data it is possible to convert the pixel location and depth to a 3D point with all values in millimetres.

+The collection of all of these 3D points is what forms the point cloud, as shown here with the RGB image mapped on top.

 Algorithms Required to Detect Objects
 -------------------------------------